Yamete11/ChessJava/README.md

 # ChessJava
+Console app.

-The application created only with using arrays and loops.
+The application is created only by using arrays and loops.